dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 ## Reading from stdin and Writing to stdout

 When in a Unix environment, it can be useful to pipe data between multiple commands.
-DuckDB is able to read data from stdin as well as write to stdout using the file location of stdin (`/dev/stdin`) and stdout (`/dev/stdout`) within SQL commands, as pipes act very similarly to file handles.
+DataMiner is able to read data from stdin as well as write to stdout using the file location of stdin (`/dev/stdin`) and stdout (`/dev/stdout`) within SQL commands, as pipes act very similarly to file handles.

 This command will create an example CSV: